 “We will definitely see more consolidation in the industry.
 It’s a natural next step given more competition and the price disruption,” said Ross, who is also the former CFO of thinkorswim, an online options trading firm which was bought by TD Ameritrade for more than $600 million in 2009.

-But would a Schwab-TD Ameritrade merger get by federal regulators?
+But will a Schwab-TD Ameritrade merger get by federal regulators?

 “This deal may face somewhat significant antitrust hurdles, depending on how the competitive market is viewed by relevant authorities,” said KBW analyst Kyle Voigt said in a report Thursday morning.